raxod502/example-website/README.md

 personal website.
 Of course, the appearance can be modified by telling [Jekyll](https://jekyllrb.com/) to use a different [theme](https://jekyllthemes.io/).
-This may require more effort than it should, due to issues with layout partials (see below), but it should be totally feasible.
+This may require more effort than it should, due to issues with layout includes (see below), but it should be totally feasible.

 ## Software stack